briank254/stackoverflow--lite/README.md

 cd stackoverflow--lite
 ```

-* Create a virtual environment and activate it
+* Create a `.env` file with same format as in `.env .example` and run it
 ```
-python3 -m venv venv
-source venv/bin/activate
+source .env
 ```
 * Install all dependencies